Choosing the Right Provider for Your Child

-Department of Human Services: Statewide search for child daycare centers and homes, licensing reports, program details and potential code violations are available through the Department of Human Services.
+If you are looking to find a licensed child care or view child care licensing reports, you can search for them on the Michigan Department of Licensing and Regulatory Affairs website.
+Statewide search for child daycare centers and homes, licensing reports, program details and potential code violations are available.
 You can search providers in your area, or by zip code in another area.
 This site provides licensing information, including the license number of each provider, as well as licensing violations.

 National Association of Child Care Resource and Referral Agencies: The goal of the Association is to advance a childcare system that effectively serves all children and families, including military families.
 Visit their website to view a comprehensive checklist on choosing a childcare provider.